 Check out Paul McCartney or Abraham Laboriel and discover how they make the bass shines.

 You can play the bass and the guitar with your fingers or with a pick.
 Unlike your regular six-stringed guitars, bass are usually plucked rather than strummed.
 If you don’t use a pick, you can pluck the strings with two fingers for efficiency and speed.
 Instead of learning about chords first when you play guitar, with bass you learn to pluck with simple patterns right away.

 Now, if you want to achieve the flat and warm tone, pluck the strings closer to the neck.
 Towards the bridge and you’ll get a percussive sound.
 With more practice, you’ll be able to play your favorite song on a bass guitar.
 Once you’re comfortable plucking or flatpicking, then, you may now learn about the roots, octaves, and the fifths.

-With the guitar, on the other hand, once you learn a few chords, you can play different songs.
+With the acoustic guitar, on the other hand, once you learn a few chords, you can play different songs.
 Playing songs will enhance your plucking techniques, strumming, flatpicking as well as freestyle.
 Though you can develop your playing styles while you’re learning the chords, it’s totally different when you play a song.

 Can You Learn Bass without Learning Guitar?